Hadassa Goldvicht received her BFA from the Rhode Island School of Design (2004) and her MFA from the School of Visual Arts in New York (2007).

 She is currently doing an artist residency in Berkeley, CA. Past artist residencies include Mamuta Pasal Media Center, Skowhegan School of Painting and Sculpture, The Lower Manhattan Cultural Council Workspace Residency, New York University Visiting Artist Residency, Urban Glass, The Center for Book Arts, NY.

-Her works is included in major private and public collections, including The Jewish Museum, NY, The Israel Museum, Jerusalem, The Fonzaione Querini Stampalia collection, The RISD Museum, and The Center for Book Arts in NY.
+Her works is included in major private and public collections, including The Jewish Museum, NY, The Israel Museum, Jerusalem, The Fonzaione Querini Stampalia collection, The Tel Aviv Museum, The RISD Museum, and The Center for Book Arts in NY.